decretist/Dissertation/Chapter4/burrows.md

 Every attribution experiment starts from an hypothesis (sometimes implicit rather than explicit) concerning authorship.
-The two-dimensional visualization above proceeded from the traditional assumption that Gratian's *dicta* --- defined as the hypothetical case statements (*themata*) plus the first- and second-recension *dicta* including the *dicta* from *de Pen*. --- are the work of a unitary author, the eponymous Gratian.
+The two-dimensional visualization above proceeded from the traditional assumption that Gratian's *dicta*---defined as the hypothetical case statements (*themata*) plus the first- and second-recension *dicta* including the *dicta* from *de Pen*.---are the work of a unitary author, the eponymous Gratian.
 The consequence of that assumption for the purpose of experimental design (the design of that demonstration) is that we can treat the corpus of texts analyzed in that